mkang85/horror-film/README.md

 * ...

 Just updating for git purposes.

+doing one more update to check